nelsw/Jsoap-api/README.md

 [![Build Status][ci-img]][ci]
 [![Coverage Status][coveralls-img]][coveralls]
 # LambdaSOAP
-Put SOAP to REST with AWS Lambda for Java 8

 **LambdaSOAP** is a Java library exemplifying a serverless application facilitating [REST][rest]-ful [SOAP][soap] messaging.

 Source can be built into a java archive and used as a generic serverless [AWS Lambda function][aws-lambda].